 - Secondly, we’ve already seen above how texting can be used to automate the process of making and adjusting appointments.

-- Thirdly, SMS makes for an easier conversation than email.
+- • Thirdly, SMS makes for an easier conversation than email.
 The latter is drawn out and considered, whereas SMS is immediate and less formal.

-14. Goods Tracking
+12. Goods Tracking

 It’s now the norm for both brands like Amazon, Argos etc. and delivery providers such as Yodel and Hermes to offer delivery updates and tracking notifications.
 In most instances, this includes SMS.

-16. Important Information
+13. Important Information

 And That’s Just the Beginning…

-Two thousand words later and we’ve only really scratched the surface of the different ways you can use SMS text messaging to improve relationships with your customers and help your messaging stand out.
+We’ve only really scratched the surface of the different ways you can use SMS text messaging to improve relationships with your customers and help your messaging stand out.